shivChitinous/image-annals/README.md

 # image_annals
-## Scripts to analyze images for an introductory image-analysis course
+## Scripts written for an image-analysis course

 All notebooks were written as assignments for an informal image-analysis course by [Raghuveer Parthasarathy](https://eighteenthelephant.com/about/).
 You can find the assignments and information on this wonderful course [here](https://eighteenthelephant.com/2020/05/05/an-informal-image-analysis-course/).